-It would be easy to say digital communications belong to the world of Facebook, Instagram, Snapchat and a slew of other social media platforms providing immediate messaging and instant gratification.
-For some, it’s hard to believe many consider email the new “snail mail;” broken, inefficient and filled with logistical gaps.
+It would be easy to say that digital communications belong to the world of Facebook, Instagram, Snapchat and a slew of other social media platforms providing immediate messaging and instant gratification.
+For some, it’s hard to believe many consider email the new “snail mail”; broken, inefficient and filled with logistical gaps.
 Though far from perfect, email is also far from over.

 What’s Wrong With Email?

 While email remains a critical work tool, virtually no one would argue it’s filled with inefficiencies.
 Considered “asynchronous” messaging, email allows you to respond at a later time (as opposed to instant “synchronous” messaging such as SMS or IM), which can lead to an overflowing inbox.
 It’s easy to see how the average office worker considers managing emails to be part of their workday.

 “It’s tedious having to wade through not only different email threads, but to determine which ones take priority,” Chloe Kearon, senior consultant for digital delivery at a major Canadian retailer, tells Parentology.
 “And forget it if you have to cc another team, which creates more volume and sometimes, more confusion.”